Aggressive Criminal Defense Attorneys in Barrington

-Barrington, Rhode Island is home to many of our current and former clients.
+Barrington is home to many of our current and former clients.
 They come from all over town including Hampden Meadows, Sowams, Nayatt, Primrose Hill, Bay Springs, and Alfred Drowne.
-What our clients all share in common are charges under the Rhode Island General Laws, and a court date with one of Rhode Island’s notoriously aggressive prosecutors.
+What our clients all share in common are charges under the Rhode Island General Laws, and a court date with one of Barrington’s notoriously aggressive prosecutors.

 Yes, They Really Are “Out to Get You”

 If there is ever an appropriate time for paranoia, it would be in the middle of a Rhode Island criminal prosecution.
 The Rhode Island criminal justice system is organized a bit like a prize fight with the defense in one corner, the prosecution in the other corner, and the judge acting as referee.
 We stand ready to lace up our gloves for you.

 Your most powerful weapon in a criminal prosecution is the presumption of innocence.
 Your criminal defense attorney in Barrington better know how to exploit this to maximum advantage to secure you the best possible outcome.
 The presumption of innocence means that the prosecution has to prove every element of the crime beyond a reasonable doubt.

 Even under circumstances where it is impossible to raise a reasonable doubt as to whether you actually committed the act, there are certain defenses that might win you an acquittal or a favorable plea bargain.
 Some defenses include:

 - Legitimate purpose – In cases where the law requires you to have a certain intent in order to be guilty (“with intent to permanently deprive” in a theft crime for example), you can argue that you did not have this purpose.